iamsanjaymalakar/Undergrad_BUET/README.md

 ## Assignment 3: Dimensionality  Reduction using Principal  Component Analysis and Clustering  using  Expectation-maximization  Algorithm

 Principal component analysis (PCA) and the expectation-maximization  (EM) algorithm are two of the most widely used unsupervised methods in machine learning.
-In this assignment, you will use PCA for dimensionality reduction and apply the EM algorithm for Gaussian mixture model to cluster the data with dimensionality reduced.
+In this assignment, you will use PCA for dimensionality reduction and apply the EM algorithm for Gaussian mixture model to cluster the data with dimensionality reduction.

 - [Description](4-2/CSE%20471%20-%20Machine%20Learning%20Sessional/Assignment%203%20-%20Dimensionality%20Reduction%20using%20PCA%20and%20Clustering%20using%20EM%20Algorithm/CSE472_%20Assignment%203.pdf)
 - [Implementation](4-2/CSE%20471%20-%20Machine%20Learning%20Sessional/Assignment%203%20-%20Dimensionality%20Reduction%20using%20PCA%20and%20Clustering%20using%20EM%20Algorithm/1505057/1505057.py)